mattdillham/Final-Project/README.md

 # Sample link for dashboard
 https://public.tableau.com/profile/dillon.hamilton#!/vizhome/DashboardDraft_16042754543100/Sheet5?publish=yes

 This is just a sample of what the dashboard will include, later on we will merge the trump data and compare the two different datasets.
-We will also have an interactive feature with the data.
+We will also have an interactive feature with the data that will highlight and make comparison easier.